StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ### Auto propagation \(default\)

+Assigns the transparent state as the propagated state of a component.

+### Transparent state

-Returns the transparent state.
-This is the maximum of the component's own state and the propagated state of all dependencies.
+The transparent state is precalculated by StackState and used for the default propagation type (auto propagation).
+It is passed to each propagation function script at run time in the [system parameters](#system-parameters) `transparentState` and `autoState`.
+The transparent state is calculated as the maximum of a component's own state and the propagated state of all the components that it depends upon.
 For example:

 | Dependency state | Component state | Transparent state |
 | :--- | :--- | :--- |